 3) Let us consider two gospels mentioned in the New Testament.
 The first is the “gospel of Christ”.
 We read in Rom.
 1:16, “For I am not ashamed of the gospel of Christ; for it is the power of God unto salvation to every one that believeth….”.
 We have read ten passages that tell us quite specifically what one needs to believe in order to be saved.
 One needs to believe in Christ, i.e. that He is the Son of God.
 Given that the gospel of Christ is unto salvation, I believe that we may conclude that the gospel of Christ is that Christ is the Son of God, and it is belief in that fact that is “unto salvation”.

 The second gospel we will consider is the gospel of God.
 Rom.
 1:1-4, “Paul, a servant of Jesus Christ, called to be an apostle, separated unto the gospel of God, (which He had promised afore by His prophets in the holy scriptures) concerning His Son Jesus Christ our Lord, Which was made of the seed of David, according to the flesh, and declared to be the Son of God with power, according to the spirit of holiness, by the resurrection from the dead”.
-The gospel of God then is the good news that Jesus Christ is the Son of God, from the seed of David, Whose power was shown by His resurrection.
+The gospel of God then is the good news that Jesus Christ is the Son of God, from the seed of David, Who was resurrected.

 The gospel of Christ is unto salvation, the gospel of God is never said to be unto salvation.
 Therefore, because the gospel of God, which includes Christ’s resurrection is not required knowledge for salvation, we must conclude that the knowledge of His resurrection is not needed for salvation.

 4) A lack of Scriptural evidence.
 There is not one passage in the entire Word of God that tells us that one must believe in what Christ has done in order to be saved.
 We dare not make things up simply because it is accepted by the majority.*